Mountain climbing is considered an adventure sport. Depending on the difficulty of the climb, it can be an extreme sport too.

 Obe Carrion, Chris Sharma

-The documentary features the famous Castle Rock, Lake Tahoe, Priest Draw, Black Mountain, The Tramway, Squamish, Humboldt, and the X-Games.
+"Rampage" showcases iconic destinations such as Castle Rock, Lake Tahoe, Priest Draw, Black Mountain, The Tramway, Squamish, Humboldt, and even the X-Games.
+Through breathtaking footage and passionate storytelling, the film offers an inspiring glimpse into the heart of the sport.

 Documentary